Darmody/babel-plugin-stub/README.md

 > a babel plugin help you stubbing code easily (usually when you test/debug it) without modify the source code.

+It's a handy tool help you temporary modify code when you dubug for some spcial cases.
+You can also use it combine with Jest fot method stub or mocking!

 ## Install

 Using npm: